botastico/botastico-python/README.md

 Your feedback is highly appreciated.
 If you have any suggestions, questions, or bug reports, please feel free to submit an issue on our GitHub page.

-## Disclaimer

-This software is provided "as is", without warranty of any kind, express or implied.
-In no event shall the authors or copyright holders be liable for any claim, damages, or other liability arising from the use of the software.

 Enjoy building amazing conversational experiences with Botastico!